Tools to Focus

 - clocks in

-This function is the primary interface and probably the only function I need to call:
+This function is the primary interface and the function call (and bind to a global key):

 When the focused time is over, we have a callback, ha-focus-break